unitedideas/omraMemberAPI/oAPI/notes.md

         1. Register and Pay on OMRA squarespace site
         2. Data to be added or updated in the DB
         3. Email digital membership card to the new member

     Administrators (OMRA Staff):
         1. Enter the race results into database, via interface
-        2. Race results to be add
+        2. Edit race results if needed
-        3. Email digital membership card to the new member